Common Real-World Decode Issues When Using Codable (Part 1)

 }

-Access and decode objects of different levels.
-The example demonstrates using nestedContainer to flatten out the type for target/items and then decode accordingly based on the type.
+Accessing and decoding objects at different levels: the example shows using nestedContainer on target/items to extract the type, then decode accordingly based on the type.

 Decode & DecodeIfPresent